Noncommutative maximal ergodic inequalities for amenable groups: Preliminaries and scheme of the proof

-In this section, we recall the characterization of amenable groups through the existence of F\o lner sets and discuss two notions of invariance that both play an important part in the construction of filtered sequences and in the proof of local estimates in Section \ref{sec:diffop}.
-A more detailed exposition of the same notions can be found in \cite[Section I]{OW87}.
+In this section, we recall the characterization of amenable groups through the existence of F\o lner sets and discuss two notions of invariance.
+A more detailed exposition of similar notions can be found in \cite[Section I]{OW87}.

-Let $G$ be a second countable locally compact group and $r$ a right-invariant Haar measure on $G$.
-For a measurable subset $E$ of $G$, we also denote $r(E)$ by $\md E$ for convenience.
-The most commonly used notion of invariance is the following.
+Let $G$ be a locally compact second countable group and $r$ a right-invariant Haar measure on $G$.
+For a measurable subset $E$ of $G$, we also denote $r(E)$ by $\md E$.
+The most commonly used notion of (almost) invariance is the following.
 Let $K$ be a compact subset of $G$ and $\e > 0$.
 Assume that $\md{E} < \infty$.

 \begin{definition} We say that $E$ is \emph{$(\e,K)$-invariant} if

 \end{definition}